fahadPathan7/Information-and-Network-Security-/Lab Task 3/readme.md

 ```

 **Output files:** <br>
-After replacing the header of the encrypted files with the header of the real image, I got the following images and it is impossible to see any useful information from the encrypted images. <br>
+After replacing the header of the encrypted files with the header of the real image, <br>
+I got the following images and it is impossible to see any useful information from the encrypted images. <br>
+(The images looks similar.
+I tried several times but they didn't change. maybe due to colorful pixels or complex image.) <br>

 ECB mode: <br>
 <img src="./Images/Task 2/ecb.png" alt="encrypted_ecb" width="500"/>